classicvalues/com.unity.cv.datasetvisualizer/README.md

 ## Known issues

-* The tool cannot open a dataset that has no labelers
+* The tool cannot open a dataset that has no labeler data (bounding boxes, semantic segmentation, etc.)
 * On Windows: a warning appears when launching the app (This can be ignored)